Why Does the Right Hate the NHS?

-When I was young I never paid that much attention to the National Health Service.
+When I was young I never paid much attention to the National Health Service.
 This isn’t entirely surprising.
-When you’re young, you don’t, unless you’re very unlucky, tend to have much very much contact with doctors and hospitals, and their associations with death and illness are likely to induce many young people to stay away from and certainly not think about them too much.
+When you’re young, you don’t, unless you’re very unlucky, tend to have much contact with doctors and hospitals.
 In addition, the NHS has been around so long that it takes a degree of historical memory to recall what things were like before it existed, or how lucky we are to have the system that we do have.

 I was just the same once.
-I really didn’t like hospitals and generally came out of them with a feeling of vague horror at the medicinal smells and the sight of people suffering from dreadful illnesses whose names I didn’t know, but which even as a young man I sensed might be waiting for me further down the line.
+I never liked hospitals and generally come out of them with a feeling of vague horror at the medicinal smells and the sight of people suffering from dreadful illnesses whose names I didn’t know, but which even as a young man I sensed might be waiting for me further down the line.

-Since then I’ve got older.
-I’ve had illnesses and I’ve known others who have been ill, had accidents, or been treated for all kinds of serious and not-so-serious incidents.
+As I’ve got older I’ve had illnesses and I’ve known others who have been ill, had accidents.
 Again and again, in my own contact with the NHS, and with the stories that I’ve heard from others, I’ve been moved and impressed by the dedication, professionalism and kindness of NHS doctors and nurses.
 I’ve seen lives saved or enhanced.
 I’ve seen people I cared about receive expensive and complex treatments that they could not have paid for had the NHS not existed.

-It isn’t that I think the NHS is perfect or beyond criticism or improvement, but that is something very different from the visceral loathing for it that emanates from the British right – a loathing is essentially ideological and is so intense that it sometimes defies logic and borders on hysteria.
+It’s not that I think the NHS is beyond criticism or improvement, but that is something very different from the visceral loathing for it that emanates from the British right.

 The Reichstag bunker of socialism.
 And there I was thinking that all those doctors and nurses were trying to save lives and make sick people well, when in fact they were all sort of like Hitler, practicing ‘wasteful socialist programmes’.

-Well thank you Mr Richardson for yet another piece of UKIP wisdom.
-My world never ceases to broaden with everything these people say.
-Leaving the Reichstag to one side however, there is no doubt that this link between ‘socialism’ and the NHS is a crucial component of the passion that makes such idiocy possible.
+Leaving the Reichstag to one side, there is no doubt that this link between ‘socialism’ and the NHS is a crucial component of the ideological fervour that makes such idiocy possible.
 And they’re not entirely wrong, as Ken Loach’s terrific film 1945 makes clear.

 Libertarian rightists see the NHS as the last bastion of a collectivist tradition that they want to eradicate completely from British society.
 They loathe it because they see it as antithetical to the principles of competition and the right to make money out of anything that has driven more than three decades of neoliberal ‘reform.’